 Someone finally noticed that the funnybook Woody didn't match up with his most current screen version, and fixed the situation.
-About the only time Woody looked good in his John Stanley-written stories was when Stanley drew them himself.
-(You'll find some examples of Stanley-drawn Woodys throughout this blog's past posts.)
+Woody looked best in his John Stanley-written stories when Stanley drew them himself.
+(You'll find some later, more refined examples of Stanley-drawn Woodys throughout this blog's past posts.)

 This story anticipates Stanley's soon-to-happen assignment to do the comic book version of Marge Buell's Little Lulu.
 Woody and his human girlfriend, Patricia, could be exchanged for Lulu and Tubby without altering much of the story.